Blosc/bcolz/README.rst

-bcolz can also use `numexpr <https://github.com/pydata/numexpr>`_ internally (it does that by default if it detects numexpr installed) so as to accelerate many vector and query operations (although it can use pure NumPy for doing so too).  numexpr can optimize the memory usage and use multithreading for doing the computations, so it is blazing fast.
+bcolz can also use `numexpr <https://github.com/pydata/numexpr>`_ internally (it does that by default if it detects numexpr installed) or `dask <https://github.com/dask/dask>`_ so as to accelerate many vector and query operations (although it can use pure NumPy for doing so too).  numexpr/dask can optimize the memory usage and use multithreading for doing the computations, so it is blazing fast.
 This, in combination with carray/ctable disk-based, compressed containers, can be used for performing out-of-core computations efficiently, but most importantly *transparently*.

 Just to whet your appetite, here it is an example with real data, where bcolz is already fulfilling the promise of accelerating memory I/O by